×

 • Tagalog is spoken as a national language in: Philippines.

 You will also get to know the continents where Sanskrit and Tagalog speaking countries lie.
-Based on the number of people that speak these languages, the position of Sanskrit language is not available and position of Tagalog language is 58.
+Based on the number of people that speak these languages, the position of Sanskrit language is 23 and position of Tagalog language is 58.
 Find all the information about these languages on Sanskrit and Tagalog.

 Sanskrit and Tagalog Language History